SUNRUSE/SprigganJS/readme.md

 Displays a frame of a SprigganSpriteSheet inside a SprigganViewport or SprigganGroup.

+You can find an example of this in examples/SprigganSprite.

     var sprite = new SprigganSprite(viewportOrGroup, contentManager, urlToSpriteSheet, function(){
         // Called when the sprite is clicked.